Box 3 Guide

 Christmas Judgment

-The Dutch government had previously been able to parry the social demand for taxation based on actual rather than deemed returns with technical arguments.
-However, now the government has to come up with concrete proposals for a taxation system based on actual returns.
+The Dutch cabinet had previously been able to parry the social demand for taxation based on actual rather than deemed returns with technical arguments.
+However, now the government must come up with concrete proposals for a taxation system based on actual returns.
 In addition, the Dutch cabinet had to offer legal redress to the taxpayers who had been duped.

 Legal redress and bridging regime

-Two laws on the box 3 system were adopted on December 20, 2022.
-One of them concerns the codification of the legal redress following the Christmas Judgment.
-The second law regulates the bridging legislation for the years 2023 to 2026.
+Two laws on the box 3 system were adopted on 20 December 2022.
+One of them concerns the codification of the legal redress following the Christmas Judgment, for the years 2017-2022.
+The second law regulates the bridging legislation for the years 2023 to 2027, until the entry into force of the new system.

-Legal redress and bridging regime are still inadequate
+Legal redress and bridging regime still fall short

 The following principles apply: